Heathers: The Musical: London/West End productions and UK tours (2018–2024, 2026–2027)

 The production then opened at The Other Palace in London in November 2021, following Bill Kenwright Ltd's acquisition of the venue.
 After several extensions to the run, its final performance was on September 3, 2023, at The Other Palace.
 The revival was filmed in May 2022 at The Other Palace and was released on The Roku Channel in the US September 16, 2022.
 The cast featured Ailsa Davidson as Veronica, Simon Gordon as J.D., Maddison Firth as Heather Chandler, Vivian Panka as Heather Duke, Teleri Hughes as Heather McNamara, Vicki Lee Taylor as Ms. Fleming/Veronica's Mom, Mhairi Angus as Martha, Liam Doyle as Kurt, Rory Phelan as Ram, Oliver Brooks as Kurt's Dad/Big Bud Dean/Coach Ripper, and Andy Brady as Ram's Dad/Principle Gowan/Veronica's Dad.
-During this run, ensemble member Hannah Lowther became the first person to play all three Heathers in any production of the show after she had to emergency cover Heather Duke due to cast illness, with only 4 hour notice and 30 minute rehearsal prior to her debut.
+During this run, ensemble member Hannah Lowther became the first person to play all three Heathers in any production of the show after she had to emergency cover Heather Duke due to cast illness, with only 4-hour notice and 30-minute rehearsal prior to her debut.

 The show toured the UK & Ireland in 2023.
-It opened in Windsor on 14 February 2023 before finishing in Wimbledon on October 28, 2023.
+It opened in Windsor on February 14, 2023, before finishing in Wimbledon on October 28, 2023.
 Ensemble member Lizzie Emery also made history in the show by becoming the first person to play all three Heathers and Veronica Sawyer.

-The show returned to the West End from 22 May to 6 July 2024 at @sohoplace, before embarking on a UK tour starting at Theatre Royal Windsor on 24 July and ending at Cambridge Arts Theatre in November 2024.
+The show returned to the West End from May 22 to July 6, 2024, at @sohoplace, before embarking on a UK tour starting at Theatre Royal Windsor on July 24 and ending at Cambridge Arts Theatre in November 2024.

+Heathers: The Musical returned to London in 2026 for a limited engagement of 52 performances, running from July 9 to August 22 at the Arts at Marble Arch, a temporary venue serving as the Arts Theatre's home during renovations to its permanent building.
+Andy Fickman returned as director, with choreography again by Gary Lloyd.
+The run has been followed by a UK and Ireland tour beginning in autumn 2026 and continuing into spring 2027.

 Off-Broadway revival (2025)

-An off-Broadway revival is currently playing at New World Stages from June 2025 for a limited engagement until January 25th, 2026.
-Fickman is again directing.
-Lorna Courtney and Casey Likes star respectively as Veronica Sawyer and Jason Dean, with McKenzie Kurtz, Elizabeth Teeter, and Olivia Hardy as the Heathers.
-The show opened on July 10, 2025.